How to Survive a Toxic Workplace (When You Can’t Quit)

 Think of it as a way to buy yourself options (and if you've never budgeted before, ask me for help with beginner budget tracking).

 "This job is not forever.
-No job ever really is."
+No job is."

 When you start seeing your current situation as temporary, the stress feels a little less overwhelming.
 That simple perspective shift can make all the difference.